yoavweiss/Responsive-Image-Container/container.md

 * 4 bytes - image width of the corresponding layer
 * 8 bytes - byte offset of the end of the box that contains the corresponding layer

-### LBAS - Layer Base image
+### LBAS - Layer BASe image

 The box contains a base image that shold be decoded on its own, without reference to previous images.
+For most practical cases, an image should contain one LBAS box, and it should precede any LAEN boxes (described below).

 Internal fields:
 * (boxLength - 8) bytes - Image data

-### LAHD - Layer Algorithm Higher Definition
+### LAEN - LAyer ENhancement

-The box contains contains an image that is an enhancement layer to the images that preceded it.
+This box contains an enhacement layer &mdash; an image that contitutes the difference between the previous resolution image and the current one.
+The enhancement can be:
+* Higher resolution of an image identical to the previous resolution's image
+* A higher context image than the previous resolution one (i.e. the previous resolution image is a crop of the current one).
+It's also possible that the previous image is rotated.
+* The entire layer can be arbitrarily positioned on a transparent canvas, to enable resolution specific addition to be added as a separate resource, using a CSS background image.

 Internal fields:
-* (boxLength - 8) bytes - Image data

-### LACR - Layer Algorithm CRop

-ALL WE NEED IS CROP.
-Naa na na na na
-Add crop to this layer, simplifying it significantly

-The "logo on the side" thing can be acheived by alpha transparency and a background image

-The bow contains an image that is the difference image between the preceding layer image, placed somewhere on the current resolution canvas, and the current one ??????????????????????????
-Use words !!!!!!!!

-Internal fields:
-2 bytes - Width of the previous layer's crop
-2 bytes - Height of the previous layer's crop
-2 bytes - X coords of the previous layer's crop
-2 bytes - Y coords of the previous layer's crop
+2 bytes - Display width of the previous layer in current layer 2 bytes - Rotate angle of the previous layer, when placed on current layer, in hundredth of a degree (e.g. 180° will be an unsigned int of 18000)
-2 bytes - Width of the previous layer inside this layer 2 bytes - Height of the previous layer inside this layer 2 bytes - X coords of the previous layer inside this layer 2 bytes - Y coords of the previous layer inside this layer 2 bytes - Rotate angle of previous layer inside this layer (boxLength - 26) bytes - Image data
+2 bytes - X coordinates of the initial position of the previous layer's placement on current layer 2 bytes - Y coordinates of the initial position of the previous layer's placement on current layer 2 bytes - X coordinates of the initial position of the current layer's placement on the canvas 2 bytes - Y coordinates of the initial position of the current layer's placement on the canvas (boxLength - 26) bytes - Image data